dfds/dojo/workshops/kafka-deep-dive/2/README.md

 With the *GetConfiguration* helper method, we're able to use our *KEY_PREFIX* in combination with the specified configuration values above, like "group.id", "bootstrap.servers" and "enable.auto.commit", to find the configurations stored as environment variables.

-So, "bootstrap.servers" would in a environment variable with the above code in mind, be "KAFKATHEBASICS_KAFKA_BOOTSTRAP_SERVERS", and "enable.auto.commit" would be "KAFKATHEBASICS_KAFKA_ENABLE_AUTO_COMMIT".
+So, "bootstrap.servers" would in a environment variable with the above code in mind, be "KAFKADEEPDIVE_KAFKA_BOOTSTRAP_SERVERS", and "enable.auto.commit" would be "KAFKADEEPDIVE_KAFKA_ENABLE_AUTO_COMMIT".

 ```c#
 public ConsumerConfig GetConsumerConfiguration()